xilti/sitemap/README.md

 The source folders and files like sitecss/home.css and /lib/jquery are written relative to some root source folder that you define later.

-Next, you specify how the dynamic content is produced by setting functions that return std::vector<unsigned char>.
-It is better to show it with an example (see the sample folder).
+The next step is to define your dynamic content.
+This is done with functions that return std::vector<unsigned char>.
+It is better to show it with an example.
+Also, see the sample folder.

 	// Content function, it must return std::vector&lt;unsigned int$gt;